QuirkyQubits/fetch-receipt-processor-challenge/README.md

 5. How to stop the Django server / Docker container

-Run docker ps, grab the ID of the running container labeled in column "CONTAINER ID":
+docker ps  # copy the ID of the running container labeled in column "CONTAINER ID", let's call it <id>:

 docker stop <id>